jainharsheet77/RESTful-blog/module3 summary2.md

 #### Implementation :-Typically the path of the file is
-> /dev/spidevB.C where B is the SPI interface number and C is the channel number.
+> /dev/spidevB.C
-#### where xxx is the UART interface name.
+#### where B is the SPI interface number and C is the channel number.
-#### We can talk to the UART device by reading and writing to the file.
+#### We can talk to the SPI device by reading and writing to the file.

 ### 4. I2C
 #### What is I2C?